-Improve representativeness of the service across ranks, grades and departments by gender, community background, ethnic origin, disability, sexual orientation and in respect of recruitment, socio-economic background.
+Improve representativeness of the service across ranks, grades and departments by gender and community and socio-economic background.

 In line with the indicator, this measure reinforces representativeness.
 Achieving a more representative police service, where local people can identify with the police officers and staff working for the PSNI, will help secure confidence in policing.
 Within this measure there will be a particular focus on gender and community and socio-economic background.